Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 - both?
 I'll need to check on that.
 Hold on.
 I just found out that some of the data I had was entered wrong (AUC and r1 got flipped for the DBSNP full dataset row).
 I may need to re-run this analysis and see if that changes anything.

 I just started off search_1, which is using r1 to select hyperparameters (seach 0 was the same but for AUC).
-So far, the models are (mostly) good with the same hyperwparameters--which is very enocuraging.
+So far, the models are (mostly) good with the same hyperparameters--which is very enocuraging.
 Bioportal is one exception, but it is still similar as well.

 Doing an analysis of structure of subsets vs full data via inspection on metric_analusis/all_data_with_ratios.csv.
 Compared to the full datasets, the subsets seem to have:
 - greater ratio_num_sinks